SPIRITUAL FORMATION

 kentaro-toma-6w69LjySugQ-unsplash

-TUESDAYS 7:45 AM IN PERSON AT REZ CHURCH
+TUESDAYS 7:45 AM AND WEDNESDAYS 6:30 PM IN PERSON AT THE CHURCH

 Since 1549, the daily offices (i.e. morning and evening prayer services) of the Book of Common Prayer have provided a way for Christians to read through the English Bible regularly and to draw near to God in prayer and praise.